oscarbenjamin/demonstration2/README.md

 My project
 ==========
-This is Liam's line
+This is Liam's first line

-This is Liam's second line
+This is Liam's second line, without a full stop

 Add some stufgf in the week 15 lab